gosborn/local-beer-finder/README.md

 Uses ActiveRecord to maintain data for states, breweries and beer.

-Features that could be added: defintiely some front-end styling, some session persistence to save favorited beers, a age verifier
+Features that could be added:
+- defintiely some front-end styling
+- some session persistence to save favorited beers
+- a age verifier
+- geolocation
+- some sort of tool to choose new beers based on characteristic of current beer: like a slider to choose more or less hoppy than current beer

 Jul 20, 2015
 And pretty sure I messed up the seeds file by playing around with rescuing errors...need to remember how to pass blocks to RestClient